 Prioritizing your daily activities is key when you have too much on your plate but still want to work on your personal goals.

-As stated by Pareto’s Principle, 80% of consequences come from 20% of the causes.
+According to The Pareto’s Principle, 80% of consequences come from 20% of the causes.

 In other terms, 80% of our success is found in 20% of the things we do.